 - Check your roof after a storm or severe weather, as this can loosen tiles.

-If you find yourself with an unwanted tennat in your roof space, it’s easiest and safest to contact a licenced possum removal professional.
+If you find yourself with an unwanted tenant in your roof space, it’s easiest and safest to contact a licensed possum removal professional.
 It’s illegal for an unlicensed person to trap these native animals, so never attempt it yourself unless you have a licence.